About Smith Reynolds Airport

 - Flight Planning Room

-In addition to the amenities and services listed, Landmark also has onsite equipment to de-ice aircraft, service lavatories, and stairs to unload passengers from larger aircraft.
+In addition to the amenities and services listed, Signature also has onsite equipment to de-ice aircraft, service lavatories, and stairs to unload passengers from larger aircraft.
 Please visit their web site for additional information.

 The primary runway at Smith Reynolds Airport (INT) is Runway 15/33 which has a length of 6,655' long and a width of 150'.
 The runway is constructed of asphalt and is grooved to provide additional traction during wet weather conditions.
 In 2008, Runway 15/33 was rehabilitated with an asphalt overlay and was then re-marked with precision and non-precision markings.
 Hence, the runway and associated markings are in very good condition.
 Currently, the airport has an ILS or localizer approach to Runway 33, GPS approaches to Runways 15 and 33 and a VOR/DME approach to runway 15.
 To aid pilot visibility during instrument conditions, runway end identifier lights (REILs) are installed near the threshold of Runway 15; whereas, a medium intensity approach lighting system with runway alignment indicator lights (MALSR) is installed prior to the end of Runway 33.
 This runway currently has adequate approach instrumentation to meet demand through the planning period.

 Runway 4/22 is INT's crosswind runway which has a length of 3,938 ft and a width of 150 ft.
 This runway is primarily used by small general aviation aircraft or by flight schools to conduct their training activities.
 Runway 4-22 currently does not have the instrumentation or the lighting necessary to accommodate aircraft operations during instrument conditions.